Creating an SMS message

-- Select the Subscription Group to ensure you’re sending your message to the proper users.
-When selecting a subscription group, Braze will automatically add a segmenting filter, ensuring that only users subscribed to receive the campaign.
+- Select a subscription group to ensure you’re sending your message to the proper users.
+When selecting a subscription group, Braze will automatically add a segmenting filter, ensuring that only users subscribed will receive the campaign.
 Only long codes and short codes that belong to that subscription group will be used to send SMS to target users.

-If all of the messages in your campaign are going to be similar or have the same content, compose your message before adding additional Variants - you will be able to choose Copy from Variant from the Add Variant dropdown.
+If all of the messages in your campaign are going to be similar or have the same content, compose your message before adding additional variants.
+You can then choose Copy from Variant from the Add Variant dropdown.

-- Name your step something clear and meaningful.
+- After you’ve set up your Canvas, add a step in the Canvas builder.
+Name your step something clear and meaningful.

-- Choose all other messaging channels which you would like to pair with your message.
+- Choose any other messaging channels which you would like to pair with your message.

-Before proceeding, read our SMS Message Copy Limits and Message Segment documentation.
+Before proceeding, read our guidelines for SMS message segments and copy limits.
 SMS message segments are the character batches that phone carriers use to measure text messages.
-Messages are charged per message segment, so clients leveraging SMS greatly benefit from understanding the nuances of how messages will be split.
+Messages are charged per message segment, so it’s a good idea to understand the nuances of how messages will be split.

 If you plan to use Liquid, be sure to include a default value for your chosen personalization so, in the event your user profile of the recipient is incomplete, they will not receive a blank placeholder

 Hi, !, instead of their name or a coherent sentence.

 Need help creating awesome copy?
 Try using the AI copywriting assistant.
 Input a product name or description and the AI will generate human-like marketing copy for use in your messaging.